 Last November I got in a shipment of the Suntech HM30 to offer as a headwaters rod.
 Before I even got a chance to write the page for them I took them to the Intenational Fly Tying Symposium, where I sold every last one of them.
 At the show, all we had to do is put one in someone's hand (and watch as their eyes got wide, their jaw dropped and they said "Wow!"), then put a line on the rod, have them making beautiful casts in just a couple minutes, and then write up another sale.
 They really are that nice.
 This rod will spoil you.
 If you aren't already addicted to finding and following the little blue lines, after you start fishing with this rod you will be.
 Like the Air Stage, the Kurenai is a seiryu rod, but if you don't believe that a .9 ounce rod needs a cork grip, this is the headwaters rod you've been waiting for.

-If you have noticed that four out of the five headwaters rods highlighted above are made by Nissin, it is no accident.
+If you have noticed that six out of the seven headwaters rods highlighted above are made by Nissin, it is no accident.
 Nissin has been making tenkara rods for decades and is not constrained by some notion that tenkara rods must be longer than 11 feet.
 Nissin also makes an extensive selection of softer rods.

 The Nissin Air Stage seiryu rods, which are truly excellent for small stream tenkara fishing, are made in even shorter lengths for anglers who fish very small overgrown streams.